-- 1. Publish the data as a resource via a Web server (or Web service). - 2.
-Publish a WIS2 Notification Message to a local message broker that advertises the availability of the data resource.
+- 1. Publish the data as a resource via a web server (or web service); - 2.
+Publish a WIS2 Notification Message advertising the availability of the data resource to a local Message Broker.

-Note that, in contrast to the GTS, WIS2 publishes data resources individually, each with an associated notification message.
+Note that, in contrast to GTS, WIS2 publishes data resources individually, each with an associated notification message.
 WIS2 does not group data resources into bulletins.

 The data resource is identified using a URL.
-The notification message refers to the data resource using this URL[21].
+The notification message refers to the data resource using this URL.[21]

-For more details on the WIS2 Notification Message, see the Manual on WIS, Volume II, Appendix E: WIS2 Notification Message.
+For more details on the WIS2 Notification Message, see the Manual on WIS, Volume II, Appendix E. WIS2 Notification Message.

 The notification message must be published to the proper topic on the Message Broker.
-WIS2 defines a standard topic hierarchy to ensure that data is published consistently by all WIS2 Nodes.
+WIS2 defines a standard topic hierarchy to ensure that data are published consistently by all WIS2 Nodes.
 Notification messages for aviation data should be published on a specific topic allowing a data consumer, such as the gateway, to subscribe only to aviation-specific notifications.
-See the example below:
+See the example below.

-Example topic used to publish notifications about Quantitative Volcanic Ash Concentration Information
+Example topic used to publish notifications about quantitative volcanic ash concentration information:

-'''

 origin/a/wis2/{centre-id}/data/recommended/weather/aviation/qvaci

-'''

-For more details of the WIS Topic Hierarchy, see the Manual on WIS, Volume II, Appendix D: WIS2 Topic Hierarchy.
+For more details on the WIS Topic Hierarchy, see the Manual on WIS, Volume II, Appendix D. WIS2 Topic Hierarchy.

-WIS Global Brokers subscribe to the local message brokers of WIS2 Nodes and republish notification messages for global distribution.
+WIS Global Brokers subscribe to the local Message Brokers of WIS2 Nodes and republish notification messages for global distribution.

-As a minimum, the WIS2 Node should retain the aviation data for a duration that meets the needs of the gateway.
+At a minimum, the WIS2 Node should retain the aviation data for a duration that meets the needs of the gateway.
 A retention period of at least 24 hours is recommended.